Britons asked to ‘match’ with Ukrainian refugees using social media

 Mr Gove said on Sunday that “more than 3,000 visas” have now been issued to those fleeing the war with family in the UK, as the government came in for more criticism over its failure to follow the EU approach and waive visa requirements.

-Liberal Democrat leader Sir Ed Davey said it was time for Boris Johnson to sack his home secretary Priti Patel over her department’s handling of the Ukrainian refugee crisis.
+Liberal Democrat leader Sir Ed Davey said it was time for Boris Johnson to sack home secretary Priti Patel over her department’s handling of the Ukrainian refugee crisis.

 “Her inaction does not befit the British people, with all our compassion and generosity,” he told his party’s spring conference.
 “It couldn’t be clearer that Priti Patel is not up to the job.
 The buck stops with the prime minister.
 So Boris Johnson must sack her, now.”